Director and State Geologist

 The clients and collaborators of the WSGS include state and federal government agencies, the Wyoming Legislature, industry, non-governmental organizations, the public, news media, and the educational community.
 Within state government, the WSGS works with the Office of State Lands, Department of Environmental Quality, Wyoming Oil and Gas Conservation Commission, Wyoming State Engineers Office, Wyoming Office of Homeland Security, Wyoming Water Development Office, Wyoming Division of State Parks and Historic Sites, Wyoming State Museum, and University of Wyoming.

 Agency Background and Structure

-The WSGS has 21 legislatively approved positions and operates with a biennium budget of $4,582,225 (biennium FY2019–2020), not including exception requests or adjustments.
+The WSGS has 21 legislatively approved positions.
 Funding sources for the WSGS includes general funds as well as state and federal grants.
 Research programs and agency divisions include the following:

 Energy Resources (oil, gas, coal, uranium, CREG forecasts)

 Mineral Resources (trona, bentonite, rare earth elements, industrial minerals, aggregates, critical minerals, precious metals, base metals)

 Publications and Communication